Best All-Terrain Tires for Highway Use in 2026

 - Ride comfort and stability: Tire construction and sidewall stiffness affect vibration, harshness, and how the tire holds its shape at speed.

-- All-weather capability: Many highway-friendly all-terrain tires also carry the 3PMSF winter rating for snow performance.
+- All-weather capability: Many highway-friendly all-terrain tires also carry the 3PMSF winter rating for snow performance, but you should confirm the symbol on the exact size you plan to buy.

 Use this checklist before buying: